Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/resourcemanager.hdinsight.containers-readme.md

 ## Getting started

-### Install the package (Since now we are in private preview status, the bellow method doesn't work please send email to Askhilo@microsoft.com to install the nuget from our private nuget feed)
+### Install the package (Since now we are in private preview status, the below method doesn't work please send email to Askhilo@microsoft.com to install the nuget from our private nuget feed)

 Install the Azure HDInsight On AKS management library for .NET with [NuGet](https://www.nuget.org/):